LINUX-OASIS/NETWORKING-SAMBA-TUI-EXPLORER-SAVER/README.md

 *   `smbclient` & `nmblookup` (for Samba communication)
 *   `nbtscan` (for NetBIOS name scanning)

-Don't worry, senpai!
-If any of these are missing, the script will detect them and ask for your permission to install them automatically using `sudo apt install`.
+If any of these are missing, the script will automatically detect them and prompt for installation using `sudo apt install`.

 ## 🚀 Getting Started